trywilco/wilco-docs/docs/building-your-quest/index.md

 - ...
 - skill_n
 questDependency: Quest that must be complete before playing this quest | optional
-frameworks: avaialble frameworks this quest will be abailable in | optional
+frameworks: frameworks this quest will be abailable in | optional
   backend:
   - python
   - node